 For some genre-bending Thai food

-Elmhurst’s Zaab Zaab was the best new Thai to open this year, and it quickly spawned a Williamsburg branch.
+Elmhurst’s Zaab Zaab has been a buzzy Thai restaurant since it opened, and it soon spawned a Williamsburg branch.
 Some may be relieved to hear this one focuses on seafood rather than organ meats.
 208 Grand Street, between Bedford and Driggs avenues

 Comfort food in a relaxed setting